baldlow/Friend-Planner/README.md

 ### Feature Breakdown
-Here’s a breakdown of some features and who can take the lead on each:
+Here’s a breakdown of some features

 1. **Frontend**:
    - **HTML Structure**: Create the landing page, input forms, and display components.